Livnatc/emotions_clf/README.md

 Classifies emotions into predefined categories such as happiness, sadness, anger, etc.

 #### Model Architecture:
+Two models were tested to evaluate their performance on emotion classification:

-Simple Convolutional Neural Network (CNN) for audio feature learning.
+1. Simple Convolutional Neural Network (CNN) for audio feature learning.

-Support Vector Machine (SVM) for baseline performance comparison.
+2. Support Vector Machine (SVM) for baseline performance comparison.

 #### Visualization:
 Tracks and visualizes loss and accuracy metrics during training.